These sweet and sour Berries that Look Like Blueberries will easily deceive you into thinking they are one and the same!

 Botanical Name: Amelanchier alnifolia

-Saskatoon, again, stands as close relatives to blueberry berries with a similar size and color.
-However, they have a nuttier almond-like flavor and might not feed your fruity appetite.
+Saskatoon, again, stands as a close relative to blueberries with a similar size and color.
+However, they have a nuttier, almond-like flavor and might not feed your fruity appetite.

 8. Deerberries